-Child Development Learning Center (CDLC)
+Child Development Learning Center (CDLC):

-The Mission of the Child Development Learning Center is twofold: 1) to provide university students with observational, participatory and educational experiences through a high-quality exemplary child development center; (2) to foster continued growth and development of young children by providing a safe, developmentally appropriate and responsive center-based learning environment.
-The Child Development Learning Center (CDLC) is housed within the department of Human Sciences and serves the on-campus, applied learning site for Child Development and Food, Nutrition and Community Health Sciences students.
+The Mission of the Child Development Learning Center is twofold: 1) to provide university students with observational, participatory, and educational experiences through a high-quality exemplary child development center; (2) to foster continued growth and development of young children by providing a safe, developmentally appropriate and responsive center-based learning environment.
+The Child Development Learning Center (CDLC) is housed within the department of Human Sciences and serves as the on-campus, applied learning site for Human Development & Family Science and Food, Nutrition and Community Health Sciences students.
 The CDLC serves children, six weeks to five years old whose parents typically are students or employees of Alcorn State University.
-CDLC also enrolls children whose parents are associated with the University.
+CDLC also enrolls children whose parents are not associated with the University.

-Nutrition Laboratory
+Nutrition Laboratory:

-The Food, Nutrition and Community Health Sciences program has a state-of-the-art laboratory kitchen.
-The Laboratory Kitchen is located within the department to provide students with experiential learning and research opportunities for courses in Quantity Food Service and Meal Management.
+The Food, Nutrition and Community Health Sciences program has an industrial laboratory kitchen.
+The Laboratory Kitchen is located within the department to provide students with experiential learning and research opportunities for courses in, Nutrition Practicum, Meal Management, and related courses.

-Practicum
+Practicum:

-The curricula in the Department of Human Sciences offer students a broad general education with emphasis on developing critical thinking in a prescribed and integrative manner in the areas of child development, food, nutrition and community health sciences, and specialized courses in the field of study.
+The curricula in the Department of Human Sciences offer students a broad general education with emphasis on developing critical thinking in a prescribed and integrative manner in the areas of human development, food, nutrition and community health sciences, and specialized courses in the field of study.

-Practical experiences are provided for Child Development majors in settings relevant to the well-being of children and families.
-Similarly, the Food, Nutrition and Community Health Sciences Program majors gain practical experience in hospitals, nursing homes, community health departments and other health related industries.
+Practical experiences are provided for Human Development and Family Sciences majors in settings relevant to the well-being of individuals and families such as preschools, day care centers, Child Advocacy Service agency, Cooperative Extension, and related human service agencies.
+Similarly, the Food, Nutrition and Community Health Sciences Program majors gain practical experience in hospitals, nursing homes, community health departments, Cooperative Extension, and other health related agencies.

-Human Sciences Tutoring Services
+Human Sciences Tutoring Services:

-The Human Sciences tutoring services located within the Eunice Powell Bldg. offers students an array of services ranging from assistance with course work; study groups, advisement on career planning, graduate school, scholarships and related supportive services.
+The Human Sciences tutoring services, located within the Eunice Powell Bldg., offers students an array of services ranging from assistance with course work, study groups, advisement on career planning, graduate school, scholarships, and related supportive services.

-Academic Regulations
+Academic Regulations:

-The Department of Human Sciences' requirements for graduation includes acquiring a total of 120 semester hours comprising of core courses and discipline related courses.
-Human Sciences' students must earn a grade of "C" or better in their major courses.
-An exit examination is required of all Human Sciences students who must make a passing score of 80.
+The Department of Human Sciences requirements for graduation includes acquiring a total of 120 semester hours comprised of core courses and discipline related courses.
+Human Sciences students must earn a grade of "C" or better in all their major courses.
+An exit examination is required of all Human Sciences students who must make a passing grade of "C".

-Student Organizations
+Student Organizations:

-The department has three student organizations which are: (1) Kappa Omicron Nu, (2) Human Sciences Club and (3) Active Minds Chapter.
-These organizations facilitate student engagement in communities, professional organizations, scholarly activities, peer support and a sense of belongingness.
-Students in the FNCHS and Child Development programs are encouraged to join the American Association of Family and Consumer Sciences (AAFCS).
+The department has three student organizations: (1) Kappa Omicron Nu, (2) Human Sciences Club and (3) Active Minds Chapter.
+These organizations facilitate student engagement in communities, professional organizations, scholarly activities, peer support, and a sense of belongingness.